Do you know, I grew a whole room full of Begonia rex plants, all started from one single leaf?

-Indoor gardening enthusiasts, have you ever dreamed of creating a vibrant garden full of Begonia rex from just a single leaf?
-Today, we're embarking on a fascinating journey into the world of propagating Begonia rex, your new high-impact foliage plant indoors.
+Today, we're going to go on a fascinating journey into the world of propagating Begonia rex, your new high-impact foliage plant indoors.

 Begonia rex is much admired by indoor gardeners for their bold leaf colors and diverse textures.
-These plants not only add a lively touch to any space but, astonishingly, can be propagated from a single leaf – a phenomenon made possible by the concept of cellular totipotency in plants.
+These plants not only add a lively touch to any space but, astonishingly, can be propagated from a single leaf – a phenomenon made possible by a genetic ability.

 After severing your chosen leaf, cleanse it with lukewarm water to remove any dust or tiny unwelcome pests.
 But remember, ensure your leaf is dry before proceeding, as moisture can lead to the growth of bacteria we'd rather not deal with.